Harbor Health has important reminder for parents and caregivers

 Making sure the children in your life are up to date on their vaccinations helps them stay healthy.
 Keeping a child on schedule with vaccinations also helps limit the spread of serious diseases such as measles, whooping cough, and mumps.

 Because of COVID-19, many parents and caregivers feel nervous about bringing a child in to the health center for vaccinations.

 We can understand!
 Keeping children safe is something we all want to do.

-Our pediatrics team at Daniel Driscoll – Neponset Health Center reminds parents and caregivers that children still need protection from other illnesses that also spread easily and can make them very sick.
+Our pediatrics team at Daniel Driscoll – Neponset Health Center and our family medicine providers at all of our health centers remind parents and caregivers that children still need protection from other illnesses that also spread easily and can make them very sick.

 The best way to protect them is NOT to delay getting vaccines.

-The pediatrics team has taken important steps to make sure you and your children stay safe during your visit:
+The pediatrics team has taken important steps to make sure you and your children stay safe during your visit to the health center:

 - We have divided the pediatrics office into a sick side and a well side.
 For vaccinations, you and your child will go to an exam room on the well side.